lulab/COME/README.md

 The final output will be stored in `~/COME_out/result.txt`;
-We can compare it with the example output file `~/human.test.result.txt` by the following command
+We can compare it with the example output file `~/human.test.result.txt` by the following command:

 		$ diff	~/COME_out/result.txt	~/test.result.txt